Erp7441/FIIT_oop-2023-stv-15-a-dakic-xszabom5/ReadMe.md

 * "SceneManager" class encapsulates the "paneMap" attribute.
 * "SceneManager" class encapsulates the "stage" attribute.
 * "Setup" class encapsulates the "map" attribute.
+* The "Constants" class doesn't encapsulate all of its attributes!
 * "Property" class encapsulates the "name" attribute.
 * "Property" class encapsulates the "value" attribute.
 * "Transform" class encapsulates the "position" attribute.